learn-co-curriculum/react-hooks-components-basics/README.md

 We'll introduce the heart of React: components.
 This will include explaining why they're important and examining a few examples.
-If the idea and application of components doesn't click immediately, _do not worry!_ The several moving parts required to understand how to use them will fall into place as we move forward.
+If the idea and application of components don't click immediately, _do not worry!_ The different moving parts required to understand how to use them will fall into place as we move forward.